 For additional information about interpreters, VRI, or other disability-related accommodations, contact UPMC's Disabilities Resource Center at 412-605-1483 or disabilitiesresource@upmc.edu.
-For assistance, contact Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m., Monday through Friday.
+For assistance, contact Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.